Continuum Model for Pressure Actuated Cellular Structures: Introduction

 \section{Introduction}

-The multifunctionality and relative simplicity of plant cells is a marvel.
+The multifunctionality and relative simplicity of plant cells is fascinating.
 Unlike humans and animals, plants do not possess a centralized skeleton and complex control system.
 Yet they can create their own food through photosynthesis, reproduce, carry considerable external loads and in some cases are even capable of rapid movements.
-This article is concerned with the nastic movement of plants as known, for example, from Mimosa pudica and Dionaea muscipula.
-The focus is particularly on cell geometries and material properties of cell walls.
+The nastic movement of plants is caused by cell pressure variations of up to 5~MPa \cite{Stahl2006} that require a water flow between neighboring cells \cite{Fleurat-Lessard1997}.
+Skotheim and Mahadevan~\cite{Skotheim2005} found that the speed of plant movements increases for decreasing cell sizes and pumping distances.
+Hence it is best if water fluxes occur mainly between neighboring cell layers.
+Pressurized cells increase the compression strength and thus have a positive impact on a plants overall stiffness.
+The pressure induced tensile forces are carried by cell walls that are made from a composite material as illustrated in Figure~\ref{pic:Figure_1}.